-Figures 2 and 3 provide before-and-after views of the street from its early days and today, looking northward from the intersection with East Roy, with the Burwell House on the left.
-When Asahel Curtis took a photograph of the street in 1904, he captured a street with newly constructed houses and median plantings (Figure 2).
+Before-and-after views of the street from its early days and today, looking northward from the intersection with East Roy, with the Burwell House on the left.
+When Asahel Curtis took a photograph of the street in 1904, he captured a street with newly constructed houses and median plantings.
 Volunteer Park is visible in the distance lined with substantial trees but the only trees visible in the foreground are saplings planted between the sidewalk and the street.
-Figure 3 is a modern-day view of the street from the same vantage point.
+There is a modern-day view of the street from the same vantage point.
 The Burwell House is visible on the immediate left, as in the earlier picture, but all the other houses are obscured from this viewpoint by a dense canopy of what were saplings in 1904.
 The median plantings are gone, but the trees provide a park-like setting, and the street is in fact designated a Seattle park.